01-edu/public/subjects/cat.en.md

 - The options do not have to be handled.

-- If the program is called without arguments it should take the standard input (stdin) and print it back (as shown with the "Hello" example below).
+- If the program is called without arguments it should take the standard input (stdin) and print it back on the standard output (stdout).

 ```console
 student@ubuntu:~/[[ROOT]]/cat$ echo '"Programming is a skill best acquired by practice and example rather than from books" by Alan Turing' > quest8.txt